iq-coryp/documentation-testing/pages/api/glossary.md

 ### Inheritance

-A process by which iQmetrix APIs use the hierarhical structure of a Company Tree to pass information "down" the Tree.
+A process by which iQmetrix APIs use the hierarchical structure of a Company Tree to pass information "down" the Tree.

 For more information, see [Company Tree Inheritance](/concepts/company-tree/#inheritance).